tOskr-uk/log-parser/README.md

 medium log file (950kB, approx 5000 entries) takes 14ms
 verylarge log file (66MB, apporx 66k entries) takes 967ms and crashes the application.

-conclusion: Its still missing entries as some appear to be logged in blocks with the same time stamp so relying on a change event to trigger each new update isnt going to work.
+conclusion: Its still missing entries as some appear to be logged in blocks with the same time stamp so relying on a change event to trigger each new update isnt working.
 Am going to have to think of a way to watch for an event then loop back through the log to find the time stamp of a combat event start point then again to determione a combat event end point then process the code inbetween.

-I may still get away without the need for a async function as the combat log itself will never miss an event as its updated by the game engine.
+I may still get away without the need for a async function as the combat log itself will never miss an event as its updated by the game.

 # log analysis